-4.1 The application is for the Reserved Matters of Scale, Layout Appearance and Landscaping following outline approval 07/2019/00781/OUT for a building of up to 51,794 sq m within Use Class B8 with ancillary office space and associated works.
-The proposed building measures 295.50m long by 160m deep with pitch roofs over to a maximum height of 22m.
-There is a side projecting section of 15m by 85m with ground, first and second floor offices.

-4.2 The building would be constructed in metal cladding in a palette of greys, namely in Albatross Grey and Anthracite Grey.

-4.3 A staff car parking area is located off the new access road together with a cycle parking area and mobility spaces.
+- 4.1 The application is for the Reserved Matters of Scale, Layout Appearance and Landscaping following outline approval 07/2019/00781/OUT for a building of up to 51,794sqm within Use Class B8 with ancillary office space and associated works.
+The proposed building measures 295.50m long by 160m deep.
+Since the original submission, the building has been reduced in height from 22m to 18.5m at ridge and 16.7m at each elevation.
+This has been achieved by providing an alternative roof structure, ie hips to the gable ends of the building and a lower hipped roof to the offices, at 13.5m. - 4.2 The building would be constructed in metal cladding in a palette of greys, namely in Merlin Grey, Albatross Grey and Anthracite Grey to help it blend in with the existing waste technology park and other buildings on the Lancashire Business Park. - 4.3 A staff car parking area for a total of 506 spaces, including 16 accessible parking spaces; 52 electric charging spaces; 26 motorcycle spaces and 30 cycle spaces and is located off the new access road.
 A 'Gatehouse' building is proposed to the north-east of the car park.
 A further parking area for 62 trucks is located between the building and the waste technology plant.
-To the eastern end of this truck park is a bin store.
+To the eastern end of this truck park is a bin storage area and service corridor.

-4.4 To part of the access road, a 2.5m high acoustic fence will be formed which will also run along the northern edge of the staff car park and a 2.4m high close boarded fence will run along the north-western boundary of the car park.

-4.5 The existing bund and landscaping along the river Lostock is to be retained and supplemented with additional native tree and hedgerow planting.
+- 4.4 To part of the access road, a 2.5m high acoustic fence will be formed which will also run along the northern edge of the staff car park and a 2.4m high close boarded fence will run along the north-western boundary of the car park. - 4.5 The existing bund and landscaping along the river Lostock is to be retained and supplemented with additional native tree and hedgerow planting.
+The amended plans have provided for: - Significant additional landscaping between the northern access road and River Lostock and potential additional bunding on adjacent land. - Full review of landscaping along the western boundary to retain more existing trees whilst providing a substantial landscape buffer.
+The existing tree layer will be enriched with shrub and new trees planting where possible while maintaining existing trees.
+The mixture of these three elements ensures a rich, densely vegetated boundary. - Addition of a 2.5m bund along the car park to the northern boundary; - Additional mature planting along the western boundary, including specimens of 5m in height

-4.6 The scheme has been amended since it was originally submitted with the amendments summarised as follows:

-- Move the proposed unit to the east, further away from adjacent residential properties; - Step back the northern elevation to further increase the separation distance between the unit and nearby properties, to a minimum distance of 50m; - Increase the amount of landscaping along the western site boundary, including the addition of mature trees to provide more immediate screening; - Introduce an acoustic fence along the southern length of the northern access road where it enters the main site area (in response to local comments); - Introduce an acoustic fence along the western edge of the proposed car park (in response to local comments); - Revise the eastern boundary fence line to retain public access along the eastern boundary, thereby creating a usable and formal north-south link through the site.